rrwick/Unicycler-assembly-tests/README.md

 # Assembly of synthetic short reads

 Short reads were synthesised at three different qualities: bad, medium and good (see [synthetic Illumina read quality presets](#quality-presets)).
+The values in the following tables are the means across all 15 references and all 3 quality levels.

 ### Bad short reads